 - how non-academic audiences have been informed about or involved in your work.

-Each section covers a small range of ‘sub-types’.
-If you’re not sure which section to choose, check the researchfish list of common outcome types with sub-type (PDF, 136KB).
+Each section has a small range of sub-types.
+To help you understand which section to choose, check the researchfish list of common outcome types with sub-type (PDF, 136KB).

 For each award you must complete a small number of additional funder’s questions.
 These may be different for each award and research council.
 They may also change during the funding lifecycle, for example, when an award period ends.

-You’ll find the questions that are specific to your award listed below the common outcomes sections in researchfish.
+You’ll find the questions that are specific to your award directly following the common outcomes sections in researchfish.